5dpo/5dpo.github.io/index.md

 - Student at FEUP (BSc, MSc, PhD)
 - Faculty member at FEUP (teacher, researcher)
-- Researcher at any institution related to FEUP
+- Researcher at any institution related to FEUP, including INESC TEC

 If you do not meet at least one of these requirements, please justify your academic and/or professional situation in the application email, including your